aasheth/aasheth.github.io/_pages/project-3.md

 classes: wide
 ---

-# Fine-tuning LLaVA for Scientific and Chart-Based Visual Question Answering

----

 ## Introduction

 LLaVA (Large Language and Vision Assistant) is a multimodal model developed by connecting a visual encoder with a language model for comprehensive visual and language understanding.
 Built to interpret complex vision-and-language instructions, LLaVA incorporates GPT-4-generated multimodal instruction data to address a wide range of visual understanding tasks, achieving state-of-the-art performance in visual question answering (VQA).
 Our project aims to fine-tune LLaVA for scientific visual content, including image data from research and scientific charts, enhancing its capabilities for scientific analysis and chart-based questions.